atthana/api-express/README.md

 > API Response

-Response is the array of task objects or empty array if the task isn't exist.
+Response is the array of task objects or empty array if the task does not exist.

 > Example in JavaScript